isalevine/file-renamer/readme.md

 # File Renamer
-A Python CLI for mass-renaming drum sample filenames.
+A Python CLI for renaming single and multiple files.
+Designed to format sample filenames for drum machines, but you can use it for whatever kind of files you want! :)

 **NOTE: Default directory is currently set to a _.gitignore_-ed folder of drum samples.
 Make sure to update this in order to avoid errors! _(As of 7-7-2019, see line 52.)_**

 ## Use
+Open by running ```python3 script.py``` in the main directory.

-Once open, use ```cd``` commands to navigate to the files you want to rename.
+Use ```cd``` commands to navigate to the files you want to rename.
 File Renamer can target individual files, or can do (currently) basic string matching to change multiple filenames in the same directory.

-Example:
+**Example:**

 ```
 INPUT: